-Through a number of visioning and community engagement exercises, the future of Kalamunda has been focused around the themes of Character, Community, Live/Work/Play and Connected.
+Through a number of visioning and community engagement exercises, the future of Kalamunda has been focused around the themes of Urban Form, Community, Land Use and Activity, and Movement.
 These themes have guided a desired urban form driven by a number of features based around precincts including:

-- Reinforcement of Haynes Street as the traditional 'main street' with highly active edges, a mix of uses, pleasant pedestrian environment and a built form outcome that reflects the character of Kalamunda. - Central mall becoming a food and beverage focus supported by a one-way shared vehicle/pedestrian street. - Creation of a new 'town square' on Railway Parade at the top end of Haynes Street as a multi-use public space creating a focal point for the town centre. - Consolidation of employment generating land uses including larger format commercial, retail and civil uses around Mead Street leveraging off Kalamunda Central shopping centre. - Celebration of cultural features by create synergies between Stirk Park including Stirk Cottage, Zig Zag Cultural Centre and Bibbulmun Track. - A 'frame' to the town centre core that supports predominantly residential and mixed use development that contributes to the walkable catchment of the town centre - Consolidated parking areas in appropriate locations. - Highly legible, safe and well-designed pedestrian linkages to connect all parts of the activity centre as well as important community focal points beyond.
+- Reinforcement of Haynes Street as the traditional 'main street' with highly active edges, a mix of uses, pleasant pedestrian environment and a built form outcome that reflects the character of Kalamunda. - Central Mall becoming a food and beverage focus supported by a one-way shared vehicle/pedestrian street. - Creation of a new shared street and civic space on Railway Parade at the top end of Haynes Street as a multi-use public space. - Consolidation of employment generating land uses including larger format commercial, retail and civic uses around Mead Street leveraging off Kalamunda Central shopping centre. - Celebration of cultural features by create synergies between Stirk Park including Stirk Cottage, Zig Zag Cultural Centre and Bibbulmun Track. - A 'frame' to the town centre core that supports predominantly residential and mixed use development that contributes to the walkable catchment of the town centre - Consolidated parking areas in appropriate locations. - Highly legible, safe and well-designed pedestrian linkages to connect all parts of the activity centre as well as important community focal points beyond. - Reflect Water Sensitive Urban Design principles and best management practices.